DeanHazineh/Emergent-World-Representations-Othello/README.md

 # Probing Emergent World Representations in Attention-Based LLMs: GPT trained to play Othello

 ## Summary:
+In this project, we extend the investigation presented by Kenneth Li et al. in their ICLR2023 Paper "EMERGENT WORLD REPRESENTATIONS: EXPLORING A
+SEQUENCE MODEL TRAINED ON A SYNTHETIC TASK" (https://arxiv.org/pdf/2210.13382.pdf).

 ## Inside the Repository:
 - Team scripts are in folders dev_code2/